jang1suh/jang1suh/README.md

 ## Hi there 👋

 My interests are...
-- Machine Learning in Healthcare
+- Machine Learning in Medicine
 - Explainable Artificial Intelligence
-- iOS Mobile App Development
+- Efficient Deployment of Deep Neural Networks